|ANNOUNCEMENT OF WINNER|

 |VII.
 Submission of Research Entries|

 Candidates are expected to submit one set of hard copy and one set of electronic file of the following:

 - Completed application form (Download the form here)

-- A 20-page summary of the research paper, including statement of problems, rationale, objectives, methodology, findings, conclusions, recommendations and references/ bibliography;
+- A 20-page summary of the research paper (including rationale statement of the problem, objectives, methodology, results and discussions, conclusions and recommendations; and references/appendices);

 - A one-page abstract of the research paper;

 Hard copy and electronic submissions must reach the SEAMEO Secretariat on or before 30 September 2013.